Lobana-sky/TrendAuthApp/current_news_API_and_system_documentation.md

 like how many news talk about "sports" subject in the last WEEK...

-*** In our system we add a job for each save to table operation and a job for every fetch from API, (TYI - Every call to API return 30 objects -), so each time we have 31 jobs are working in background.
+*** In our system we add a job for each save to table operation and a job for every fetch from API, (TYI - Every call to API return 30 objects -), so each time we have 31 jobs are working in background, except the job for every category.